 Even “deerproof” plants had proved deer-resistant at best, and besides, the garden-design limitations such lists impose provide insufferable restriction for someone like me, who can’t resist a hot plant.
-I’m as much as omnivore as were the deer; we just couldn’t cohabitate peacefully.
+I’m as much an omnivore as the deer; we just couldn’t cohabitate peacefully.

 The cost exceeded the actual plant-specific losses, too: All those half-effective potions and gadgets, and the time it took to use them, were pricey.